Catherine Destivelle: Sport climbing and competition climbing

-In 1985, Destivelle became a professional climber, which happened almost by accident after being asked to do a climbing film, E pericoloso sporgersi, that captured her making the first female ascent of the 1,000-metre multi-pitch sport route Pichenibule in Verdon, which was only the second-ever female ascent in history of a route; after the film, she was offered sponsorships.
+In 1985, Destivelle became a professional climber, which happened almost by accident after being asked to do a climbing film, E pericoloso sporgersi, that captured her making the first female ascent of the 1,000-foot multi-pitch sport route Pichenibule in Verdon, which was only the second-ever female ascent in history of a route; after the film, she was offered sponsorships.
 In 1985, Destivelle made what was thought to be the first female breakthrough into the grade with Fleur de Rocaille, however, its grade was subsequently softened to 7c+/8a.
 (Note: Fleur de Rocaille was initially considered to be the first 8a route, however, its grade was later softened to 7c+/8a; the first 8a is considered to be Luisa Iovane's 1986 redpoint of Come Back.)

 Destivelle initially rejected competition climbing, co-signing the 1985 Manifeste des 19, but then changed her mind and won at Sportroccia in 1985, the first international climbing competition (held in Bardonecchia and Arco), which later became the Rock Master annual competition.
 Later that year, she fractured her pelvis in a fall in Chamonix.
 Destivelle recovered and in 1986 set new records by becoming the first female to climb an route with Fleur de Rocaille (later downgraded to 7c+/8a), and winning again at Sportroccia, beating her main rival Lynn Hill.

 1988 would be the pinnacle of Destivelle's sport climbing career when she redpointed Choucas in Buoux, the first female ascent of an graded route.
 She had repeated several routes that year in preparation, including Rêve de Papillon, Elixir de Violence, Samizdat, and La Diagonale du Fou.
 She also beat her fellow French rival Isabelle Patissier to win her third Sportroccia title.
 In 1989, Destivelle won the first international climbing competition held in the US, organized by Jeff Lowe at Snowbird, Utah.
 In 1990, Destivelle finished third at the annual Snowbird international competition and decided to retire from competition climbing to focus on mountaineering and alpine climbing.